ontop/ontop-examples/jows-2021/README.md

 - [Italy](http://download.geofabrik.de/europe/italy-latest.osm.pbf)
 - [Germany](http://download.geofabrik.de/europe/germany-latest.osm.pbf)

-In order to run Ontop and Sparqlify (Docker)
+[//]: # (TODO: Mention that we need to use the specific version from LinkedGeoData --> Claus to create the tag) In order to run Ontop and Sparqlify with Docker:
 ```
 $ git clone https://github.com/GeoKnow/LinkedGeoData.git lgd
 $ cd lgd